 You will see Bison wandering around grassland across the park, elk freely roaming around built up areas (such as Mammoth hotel) and maybe catch a lone coyote or wolf prowling through long grass from the loop road.

-Lamar and Hayden Valley are traditionally the best places to spot wildlife, but if hundreds of people and cars are in the area, expect wildlife to find quieter areas.
+Lamar Valley and Hayden Valley are traditionally the best places to spot wildlife in Yellowstone.

-7. Hiking Is Peaceful in Fall
+7. Hiking Is Peaceful At Yellowstone In The Fall

 There are a ton of other hikes you can choose between but be sure to check the current backcountry situation report for updates on trail closures and safety.